TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

 1. Run the app:
     1.  `make serve`
 1. Browse the app at localhost:8080 your browser.
-1. Optional: Create/modify your Monorail User row in the database and make that user a site admin.
+1. Create/modify your Monorail User row in the database and make that user a site admin.
 You will need to be a site admin to gain access to create projects through the UI.
     1.  `docker exec mysql mysql --user=root monorail -e "UPDATE User SET is_site_admin = TRUE WHERE email = 'test@example.com';"`
     1. If the admin change isn't immediately apparent, you may need to restart your local dev appserver.
+If you kill the dev server before running the docker command, the restart may not be necessary.

 Instructions for deploying Monorail to an existing instance or setting up a new instance are [here](doc/deployment.md).